Manon Brunet

 Manon Apithy-Brunet (born 7 February 1996) is a French right-handed sabre fencer, 2018 team world champion, two-time Olympian, 2021 team Olympic silver medalist, and 2021 individual Olympic bronze medalist.
+She won the individual event in 2024 at her home Olympics in Paris by beating her fellow countrywoman, Sara Balzer in the all-French gold medal bout.

 Personal life

 Brunet was born in Lyon, France.
 She is the only child of her parents.
 Her father, Philippe Brunet, played football for French Ligue 1 club Olympique Lyonnais.
 She began fencing at age seven at the Sabre au Clair club in Lyon, France.
 Her potential was soon noticed by the national training hub [Pole Espoir] in Orleans, France, which led to her joining the Cercle d'Escrime Orleanais club at the age of 15 and eventually the National Institute for Sport, Expertise and Performance [INSEP] in Paris, France.